Reuben Hale, P.E.

-For instance, when a consumer product is too noisy, a bedside medical device for example, thermal analysis and optimization of the cooling system will often be part of the acoustic solution, in addition to surface damping treatments, motor vibration isolation, etc. In debugging scanning electron microscopes (SEMs) issues, disturbances due to acoustic excitation, floor vibration, control instability, frame resonances, thermal drift, and magnetic field all superimpose to create a confounding image disturbance.
+For instance, when a consumer product is too noisy, a bedside medical device for example, in addition to the acoustic analysis and testing, thermal analysis and heat flow optimization of the cooling system will often be part of the acoustic solution, in addition to surface damping treatments, motor vibration isolation, etc., based on vibration analysis and testing results.
+In debugging scanning electron microscopes (SEMs) issues, disturbances due to acoustic excitation, floor vibration, control instability, frame resonances, thermal drift, and magnetic field all superimpose to create a confounding image disturbance.
 Additionally, each of these disturbances can be aliased.
 We have years of experience untangling overlapping disturbances involving multiple sources to make the issue understandable, and allow for educated decisions when weighing different solution strategies.

-We have the experience to quickly analyze past test methodologies and explain for the team what has been done well, and what needs improving, tweaking, or additional attention to a particular dynamic parameter.
+We have the experience as vibration consultants and as acoustic consultants, to quickly analyze past test methodologies and explain for the team what has been done well, and what needs improving, tweaking, or additional attention to a particular dynamic parameter.
 This is important for getting an engineering team all on the same page by making sure everyone understands the problem, what has been done, and how to move forward.
-These unique abilities have brought us long lasting working relationships with the majority of our clients.
+These unique abilities have brought us long lasting working relationships with our clients.